MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

     | extend status = tostring(properties.status.code)
     | summarize count() by subAssessmentId, status
     ```
 ### Compliance and Secure Score

-During the transition period between September 2024 to November 2024, both Baselines recommendations from the Log Analytics and from the Guest Configuration, will affect your Compliance and Secure Score.
+During the transition period between September 2024 to November 2024, you will see duplicate recommendations.
+The duplication occurs due to the baseline experience and the Log Analytics experience running at the same time and producing the same recommendations.
+These duplicates will affect your Compliance and Secure Score.

 To remove the duplicate findings and view the Guest Configuration only, you need to [exempt the Log Analytics Baselines recommendation](exempt-resource.md) from your compliance standard.